mikeperri/flutter_sequencer/README.md

     - Could use dart2js

 #### Difficulty: Very Hard
-- Audio graph
+- (important) Audio graph
     - Create a graph of tracks and effects where any output can be connected to any input.
-    - At that point, maybe the whole audio graph should be cross-platform.
-On iOS, it could be wrapped in an AudioUnit, and AudioUnit instruments and effects could be connected to it via input and output buses.
+    - At that point, the most of the audio engine can be cross-platform.
+On iOS, it could be wrapped in one AudioUnit, and external AudioUnit instruments and effects could be connected to it via input and output buses.
+    - [LabSound](https://github.com/LabSound/LabSound/tree/dev) seems like the library to use
+        - It's based on WebAudio, so there could also be a web backend
+	- Can be used to add some key effects like reverb, delay, and compression
+	- Supports audio input, writing output to file, and other DAW stuff
 - Support Web